hyperledger/caliper/docs/vNext/Writing_Connectors.md

     /**
      * Constructs a MyBlockchain connector.
-     * @param {number} workerIndex The zero-based index of the worker who wants to create an adapter connector. -1 for the master process.
+     * @param {number} workerIndex The zero-based index of the worker who wants to create an adapter connector. -1 for the manager process.
      * @return {Promise<BlockchainConnector>} The initialized connector instance.
      * @async
      */